Lingopie vs. LingQ: Which Platform Suits Your Learning Style Best in 2025?

 LingQ Explained: How It Works

-LingQ was launched in 2007 by Steve Kaufmann and his son Mark to develop better tools for language learners.
-It’s a versatile platform with a whopping 48 languages available.
+LingQ was launched in 2007 by Steve Kaufmann and his son Mark to help people learn language through content that’s both authentic and engaging.
+It’s a versatile platform with a whopping 50 languages available.

 LingQ color-codes words into three categories: 'New words' (blue), 'LingQs' (yellow), and 'Known words' (white), tracking them across content along with their definitions.
 You can quickly look up any word with the built-in pop-up dictionary, and even add your own definitions.